rhysjj111/invoice_dashboard_cont./README.md

 - An article by [geeksforgeeks](https://www.geeksforgeeks.org/how-to-perform-a-real-time-search-and-filter-on-a-html-table/) gave me the jQuery needed to filter a list of values while the user types.
 I coupled this code with an article from [Stack Overflow](https://stackoverflow.com/questions/9127498/how-to-perform-a-real-time-search-and-filter-on-a-html-table) which gave a function to 'debounce' which gives a delay of typing, which is much better user experience than using built in time delay function.
 - I used the [Django Crispy forms](https://crispy-forms-foundation.readthedocs.io/en/latest/index.html) documentation a lot when constructing forms.
 - I used [chatGPT](chat.openai.com) to help with creating available_options function of invoice>views.py.
+- I relied on [chatGPT](https://chat.openai.com) for explanations, boiler plates of code, possible options of how to attack a situation, as well as docs for [Bootstrap](https://getbootstrap.com/), [Stripe](https://stripe.com/), [Django](https://www.djangoproject.com/), [Crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/), and forums like [Stack Overflow](https://stackoverflow.com/).